wangywUST/talk-20260427/slides.md

 # Three Questions, One Principle

-- ① Given multiple microphones, can we tell where a sound is coming from?
+① **Multi-microphone localization** asks whether we can infer where a sound comes from.

-- ② Given a video, can AI tell whether the camera is pushing forward or rotating?
+② **Camera-motion understanding** asks whether AI can tell pushing forward from rotating.

-- ③ Given an underwater sonar array, can AI reconstruct a target's position from multi-transducer signals?
+③ **Sonar-array reconstruction** asks whether multi-transducer signals can recover a target position.

 → These three questions are, fundamentally, the same question.